sidebar hamburger menu

 Note

-Currenlty available userspace patch types are libs and qemu.
-To apply patches only for shared libraries, use --userspace-update libs.
+Currently available userspace patch types are libs and qemu.
+To apply patches only for shared libraries, use --userspace-update libs

 kcare-uname